practice-golang/9minutes/README.md

 ```
 An expreimental 9minutes or GUBUN board for personal use

-Using struct or map, mostly map
+Using struct or map, mainly map

 WIP
 ```